 To use commercial composting services in Australia to dispose of your compostable nappies, they must be endorsed by composting Australia.
 However, even though compost Australia supports a nappy, this doesn’t mean that they will accept your compostable nappies.

 Some people are working very hard to make changes in the current challenges of disposing of compostable nappies.
 Depending on where you reside, there are opportunities for some people already.
-Still, for most, it could be challenging to find commercials composters to dispose of compostable nappies indeed, which is a shame because these nappies will likely end up in landfills.
+Still, it could be challenging for most to find commercial composters to dispose of compostable nappies, which is a shame because they will likely end up in landfills.

 Facts of Biodegradable nappies